lailikumala/formregis/README.md

-# Formregis
+# movieDB
-Themoviedb admin registration with "Form multiple steps".
+moviedb is a streaming media service provider application built with React Native.

 # Screens
   ## Information A